Vichna Kaplan: Career in education

-Unlike today's Bais Yaakov students, Kaplan's early high-school students were not all from religious homes.
+Unlike most of today's Bais Yaakov students, Kaplan's early high-school students were often not from religious homes.
 Concepts like tzeniut (modesty) had to be taught with warmth and sensitivity.
 Besides general and Torah studies, the girls were encouraged to take their education to the next level and become teachers in the Bais Yaakov movement.
 Bais Yaakov also inspired Jewish girls with the willingness to marry young men dedicated to full-time kollel study, which would necessitate a lower standard of living than that commonly accepted in America.

 Kaplan hired many graduates of the Kraków seminary to teach in the first Bais Yaakov high school.
 These included Rebbetzins Chava Pincus, Basya Bender, Chava Wachtfogel, Rivka Springer, Chana Rottenberg, Rochel Cizner, Shifra Yudasin, Batsheva Hutner, and Leah Goldstein.
 These teachers forged a connection between their American students and the founder of Bais Yaakov, Sarah Schenirer, by speaking often about their mentor and her lessons.
 Kaplan herself recalled Schenirer at every Rosh Chodesh assembly.
 Before she made any decision for her school, Kaplan asked herself, "What would Sarah Schenirer say to this?"

 In 1958 the Kaplans opened a Boro Park branch of Bais Yaakov, which eventually superseded the Williamsburg location.
 The school continued to expand into elementary, high school and seminary programs.
 All other Bais Yaakov schools that later opened in America and Israel trace their history to Kaplan's original school, through the teachers Kaplan sent to staff them and the advice she gave to found them.
 The fiftieth yahrtzeit gathering for Schenirer in Madison Square Garden in 1985, which Kaplan organized, was attended by thousands of students of Bais Yaakov schools established in Hasidic, yeshivish, and Modern Orthodox communities with staff members drawn from the Bais Yaakov Teachers Seminary.
 Seven thousand girls converged on the sixtieth yahrtzeit gathering at the Brooklyn Armory in Williamsburg in 1995.